 What is a Preferential and Non-Preferential Creditor?

 The term preferential creditor, sometimes interchangeable with ‘preferred creditor’, is a creditor whose right to payment is deemed of more importance than another.
-When a company can’t pay its bills, certain payments are prioritised over others based on criteria outlined in the Bankruptcy and Insolvency Act.

 Non-preferential creditors, also known as an unsecured creditor, are usually standard trade creditors and, in cases of insolvency, are paid after preferential debts have been settled.